cairis-platform/cairis/securitypatterns.md

 ![fig:TemplateAssetDialog]({{ site.baseurl }}/assets/TemplateAssetDialog.png "Template Pattern Dialog")

 Template assets can be best described as context-free assets.
 When they are created, template assets do not form part of analysis unless they are implicitly introduced.
-This 'implicit introduction' occurs when a security pattern is situated (see section [situateasecuritypattern]).
+This 'implicit introduction' occurs when a security pattern is situated.

 The Template Patterns dialog can be opened by selecting the Options/Template Assets menu option.